Luthaf/Jumos.jl/doc/simulations/steps.rst

     Usual steps in a molecular dynamic simulation

-    A molecular dynamics simulation is usally build around two main parts, these part being separated in various steps.
-The first part is the setting part, creating all the needed informations about the simulation.
-The second part is the run part, effectivelly running the simulation.
+    A molecular dynamics simulation is usually built around two main parts, these parts being separated in various steps.
+The first part is sets the configuration, defining all the needed information about the simulation.
+The second part is the dynamics calculation, effectivelly running the simulation.

 Setting the simulation
 ----------------------